loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/AgGrid.rst

    Override the default step size of scrolling when moving through a grid

    :param size: step size in pixels

+sortBy
+^^^^^^

+.. java:method:: public void sortBy(String headerText, SortDirection direction) throws OperationFailedException
+   :outertype: AgGrid

+   Click on 'sort' so that the given column is sorted in the direction provided.

+   :param headerText: - the header text, or the column ID.
+A string wrapped with curly braces is interpreted as the column ID.
+   :param direction: - wanted direction. either descending or ascending.
+   :throws OperationFailedException: operation failed - typically the configuration of the grid does not allow to sort as wanted.

 toString
 ^^^^^^^^